A United Methodist Community

 Online giving is available for Grand Ave UMC Offering.
 Click the donate button on this page for further instructions.

 Stay connected.
 Pray for the churches and the Porterville community.
-The Messenger Newsletter for First and Grand Ave is published on this page and on the Newsletter page.
+The Messenger Newsletter for First and Grand Ave is published on this page.

 Tom Buratovich - Pastor

 Ryan Ridenour - Director of Youth Ministries and Administrative Assistant

 Outdoor and Online Worship